UoB-HPC/GW4-Isambard/docs/GettingStarted.md

 # Logging in to Isambard

+This is the preferred method.

-You need to place the following into ~/.ssh/config in order to traverse the bastion hosts transparently and to enable SCP usage:
+You must place the following into ~/.ssh/config in order to traverse the bastion hosts transparently and enable SCP usage:

 <pre>
 Host isambard.gw4.ac.uk